Ornamental animal

 An ornamental animal is an animal kept for display or curiosity, often in a park.
+They often offer little practical value (such as meat, companionship or protection), and are instead kept for their appearances.
 A wide range of mammals, birds and fish have been kept as ornamental animals.
-Ornamental animals have often formed the basis of introduced populations, sometimes with negative ecological effects, but a history of being kept as ornamental animals has also preserved breeds, types and even species which have become rare or extinct elsewhere.

-This article does not cover animals kept in zoos, wildfowl collections or aquaria.
+Ornamental animals have often formed the basis of introduced and invasive populations.
+The keeping and husbandry of ornamental animals has also preserved breeds, types and even species which are rare or extinct elsewhere.
+The term usually does not mean animals kept in zoos, instead referring to animals in private collections.